 You may use some of the following treatments at home to treat contact dermatitis due to nickel allergy.
 If these treatments don't help or the rash worsens, contact your doctor.
 Home remedies include the following:

-You should avoid certain over-the-counter ointments, such as antibiotic creams, which may contain ingredients that can worsen an allergic reaction.
+Avoid certain over-the-counter ointments, such as antibiotic creams, which may contain ingredients — particularly neomycin — that can worsen an allergic reaction.

 The best strategy to prevent developing nickel allergy is to avoid prolonged exposure to items containing nickel, especially jewelry.
 If you already have a nickel allergy, the best way to prevent an allergic reaction is to avoid contact with the metal.

-However, it's not always easy to avoid nickel because it's present in so many products and is sometimes even in products labeled hypoallergenic.
+However, it's not always easy to avoid nickel because it's present in so many products.
+Home test kits are available to check for nickel in metal items.
 The following tips may help you avoid nickel exposure:

 Wear hypoallergenic jewelry